guiaria/Feyverly/README.md

 for backend you can use Postman to send request to port 8800

 # This installation did not include MySQL installation which require for most of the function
+## Also I have revoke the API key because I accidently left it in git commit